nicconicco/androidnotification2021/README.md

 # AndroidNotification2021

 EN:
-This is a pocket to show how it works and to training skills.
+This is a pocket to show how it works and to update skills in Firebase/Cloud Messaging.

 Just follow the steps in the folder steps with images and you will understand how to do the process.